ordina-jworks/ordina-jworks.github.io/_posts/2018-02-12-Azure-Draft.md

 We will start by installing the latest release of Minikube using [Homebrew](https://github.com/Homebrew/brew).
 If you do not have Homebrew,
-you can check how to install it [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+you can check how to install Minikube [here](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 ```
 $ brew cask install minikube